ylabrj/jam/README.md

 A design document with tutorial code and usage examples will be provided later.

-## Tutorial on Jarduino - and on running Arduino sketches without Jarduino.
+## Tutorial on jam - and on running Arduino sketches without jam.

-The [Integrating Arduino and Jupyter tutorial](https://nbviewer.jupyter.org/github/ylabrj/Jarduino/blob/master/Integrating%20Arduino%20and%20Python%20in%20a%20Jupyter%20IPython%20Notebook%20with%20Jarduino.ipynb) in this repository is a Jupyter notebook, so it cannot be viewed directly.
+The [Integrating Arduino and Jupyter tutorial](https://nbviewer.jupyter.org/github/ylabrj/jam/blob/master/Integrating%20Arduino%20and%20Python%20in%20a%20Jupyter%20IPython%20Notebook%20with%20jam.ipynb) in this repository is a Jupyter notebook, so it cannot be viewed directly.
 The link makes it available through nbviewer.

 The tutorial takes you through some usage scenarios and design decisions.
-Useful, because it shows you how to use some of the default magics to save and run Arduino code without Jarduino.
-But hopefully you'll agree that it's better with Jarduino.
+Useful, because it shows you how to use some of the default magics to save and run Arduino code without jam.
+But hopefully you'll agree that it's better with jam.

 ## Installation